If your city or state minimum wage is higher than the federal minimum wage, you’ll need to pay your qualified workers the highest amount.

 - Salaried employees who work in executive, administrative, professional, and outside sales roles

 There’s another big category of employees who don’t receive the minimum wage: tipped employees.
 The FLSA sets the minimum wage for servers and other tipped employees at $2.13, as long as the tips and the hourly wages combine to meet the federal minimum wage.
-Your employee must also earn an average of at least $30 a month in tips.
+Your employee must also earn an average of more than $30 a month in tips.

 If the combination of tips and hourly wages don’t meet the federal minimum wage of $7.25 an hour, you’ll need to make up the difference.

-Are there any other types of workers who don’t qualify for the minimum wage?
+Are there certain types of workers who don’t qualify for the minimum wage?

 - Employees with disabilities that affect their earning capacity or work ability.
 These disabilities may include blindness, mental illness, developmental disabilities, and drug and alcohol addiction.
 In order to pay lower wages to these employees, you’ll need to apply for a certificate from the Wage and Hour Division of the U.S. Department of Labor (DOL).